Last Updated on Nov 7, 2024 by Aishika Banerjee

 Market Risk

 Like all investments in the stock market, ETFs are subject to market risk.
-The value of your ETF investments can fluctuate based on market conditions and the performance of the underlying assets.
+The value of even the best ETF in India can fluctuate based on market conditions and the performance of the underlying assets.

 Tracking Error

 ETFs aim to replicate the performance of a specific index, but there can be a discrepancy between the ETF’s returns and the index returns, known as tracking error.
-Factors contributing to tracking error include management fees, cash holdings, and transaction costs.
+Factors contributing to tracking error include management fees, cash holdings, and transaction costs and can affect even the top ETF in India.

 Liquidity Risk